CrackyStudio/swift-weatherapp/README.md

-# weatherapp
+# WeatherApp
-final swift school project
+WeatherApp is a school project realized at EFREI PARIS.

-# Dark Sky API
+# Used API
 https://darksky.net/dev/docs